• Home |

 Why We Chose It

-As far as rimfire cartridges go, you aren’t going to find many .22 LR rounds that are versatile enough for plinking, varmint hunting, and self-defense.
-To make the best .22 LR ammo for self-defense, we had to consider reliability, price, performance, and availability.
-For us, that’s the Browning Performance 36 Grain CPHP.
+As far as rimfire cartridges go, you aren’t going to find many that are versatile enough for plinking, varmint hunting, and self-defense.
+To choose the best .22 LR ammo for self-defense, we had to consider reliability, price, performance, and availability.
+For us, that’s Browning Performance Rimfire 36 grain CPHP.

 Honorable Mention